 Animal: Animal species in which an AdverseReaction was observed.

-Note: Other than AdverseReactions, entities are only annotated when related to an AdverseReaction by one of the following relations.
+Note: Other than AdverseReactions, mentions are only annotated when related to an AdverseReaction by one of the following relations.
+When an animal, drug class, negation, etc. is not associated with an AdverseReaction, it is not annotated.

-The following relations connect an AdverseReaction with one of the above entities.
-Each relation is limited to a specific subset of entity types.
+The following relations connect an AdverseReaction with one of the above mentions.
+Each relation is limited to a specific subset of mention types.

 Negated: A Negation or Factor that negates an AdverseReaction for the drug.